 Although pasung still occurs in several institutions and healing centers, it often takes place at home.
 It is imposed by family members who cannot afford a higher level of care, have no support system, cannot or do not know how to access services, fear medications, worry about addiction, or most significantly, want to avoid the stigma linked to a diagnosis of mental illness.
 Most commonly, they feel pasung is a necessary step to protect the family, community, as well as the nonconforming individual.

-Indonesia has about 48 mental health institutions and roughly 600 to 800 psychiatrists.
-More then half of the psychiatric hospitals are in four of the country’s 34 provinces, while eight provinces have no psychiatric hospitals at all.
+In 2016 Human Rights Watch reported that Indonesia is estimated to have over 19 million people with psychosocial disabilities.
+Indonesia has about 48 mental health institutions and roughly 700 psychiatrists.
+More than half of the psychiatric hospitals are in four of the country’s 34 provinces, while eight provinces have no psychiatric hospitals at all.
 Of Indonesia’s psychiatrists, half are based in Java, and half of them practice in Jakarta.
 Needed prescriptions can be unavailable for months due to shortages.
 Patient compliance and lack of family support can also lead to treatment failure.
-To further complicate efforts for reform the Department of Health oversees mental hospitals while shelters for the mentally ill are the responsibility of a separate department.
+To further complicate efforts for reform the Ministry of Health oversees mental hospitals while shelters for the mentally ill are the responsibility of the Ministry of Social Affairs